ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-18-spacy-registry.md

 overview.[^2]  In summary, `spancat` is
 **a highly-configurable component that performs span labelling &agrave; la NER.** It does more than NER though because it can handle overlapping, long, and fragmented spans.
-It's architecture looks like this:
+Its architecture looks like this:

 [^2]: